Spring Seasonal Pet Care Tip: Toxic Foods for Pets

-At The Veterinary Surgery, we don’t want to treat pets when they’re ill; we want to prevent them from becoming ill.
-Throughout the year, we provide seasonal tips for pet owners to help keep their companions safe and happy.
+At The Veterinary Surgery, we don’t want to treat pets when they’re ill; we want to prevent illness before it ever happens.
+Throughout the year, we provide seasonal pet care tips for pet owners to help keep their companions safe and happy.
 This month, we’re highlighting food and beverage toxicity.

 - Alcohol—toxic to dogs and cats and can lead to vomiting, decreased coordination and central nervous system depression